 The constraint is applied to limit the magnitude of the impedance adjustment, the maximum of which varies by iteration.
 After the initial assignment, the maximum impedance factor is two (essentially reducing the 24-hour speed by one-half) and is increased by one for each of the subsequent iterations.
 The final assignment results are computed following the six iterations, using a weighted average of the link volumes from those iterations.
-The iteration weights specified for the 1990 base year assignment are determined by an equilibrium capacity restraint process, where each trip is assigned the path with the shortest travel time until equilibrium is achieved.
+The iteration weights specified for the 2009 base year assignment are determined by an equilibrium capacity restraint process, where each trip is assigned the path with the shortest travel time until equilibrium is achieved.

-4.7.2 Comparison to 2002 Counted Volumes
+4.7.2 Comparison to 2009 Counted Volumes

-In the 1995 network, there are 20,603 highway links (one-way links) excluding centroid connectors.
-Of the 20,603, there are 18,535 with count based volume estimates.
-To demonstrate the validity of the models, comparison of the assigned versus counted VMT is normally summarized to demonstrate the capabilities of the models in matching estimated 1995 base year conditions.
-As may be noted, nearly half of the freeway and tollway links have counted volume estimates.
-Over 90% of the arterial and collector links have counted volume estimates.
+In the 2009 network, there are 7,383 highway links (one-way links) excluding centroid connectors.
+Of the 7,383, there are 1,248 with count based volume estimates.
+To demonstrate the validity of the models, comparison of the assigned versus counted 2009 TxDOT District VMT is normally summarized to demonstrate the capabilities of the models in matching estimated 2009 base year conditions

-Table 4.30 summarizes the total assigned VMT on all 20,603 links by 5 roadway types.
-The assigned VMT on the 18,535 links with counted volumes are also summarized by roadway type.
+Table 4.38 summarizes the total assigned VMT on all 29,412 links by 5 roadway types.
+The assigned VMT on the links with counted volumes are also summarized by roadway type.
 The assigned VMT as a percentage of the counted VMT was computed and is summarized for each of the roadway types.
-As may be observed, the assigned VMT on freeways, principal arterials and minor arterials are within 3% of the counted VMT estimates.
-Tollways and collectors VMT are within approximately 9% of the counted VMT estimate.
+As may be observed, the assigned VMT on all roadway types are within 103% of the counted VMT estimates.

-Table 4.31 summarizes the total assigned VMT on all 20,603 links by 5 area types.
-The assigned VMT on the 18,535 links with counted volumes are also summarized by area type.
+Table 4.39 summarizes the total assigned VMT on all 29,412 links by 5 area types.
+The assigned VMT on links with counted volumes are also summarized by area type.
 The assigned VMT as a percentage of the counted VMT was computed and is summarized for each of the area types.
-While the CBD Assigned VMT is approximately 85% of counted VMT, this is not unusual for CBD's and is considered within acceptable limits.
+While the Rural Assigned VMT is approximately 111% of counted VMT, this is not unusual for Rural links and is considered within acceptable limits.
 The assigned and counted VMT in the other area types compare very favorably.

-Table 4.32 summarizes the total assigned VMT on all 20,603 links by the 8 counties in the region.
-The assigned VMT on the 18,535 links with counted volumes are also summarized by county.
+Table 4.40 summarizes the total assigned VMT on all 29,412 links by the 8 counties in the region.
+The assigned VMT on the links with counted volumes are also summarized by county.
 The assigned VMT as a percentage of the counted VMT was computed and is summarized for each of the counties.
-The assigned VMT in seven of the eight counties are within 10 % of the counted VMT.
-Brazoria County's VMT is 86% of the counted which was considered acceptable.
+The assigned VMT in seven of the eight counties are within 103% of the counted VMT wich is considered acceptable for a macro regional model

-Overall the comparisons of the assigned and counted VMT were considered acceptable and reasonably demonstrate that the models reasonably replace the observed conditions for 1995.
+Overall the comparisons of the assigned and counted VMT are considered acceptable and reasonably demonstrate that the models reasonably replicates the observed conditions for 2009.